 Are you trying to decide between InMotion vs SiteGround?
 If you're down to these two hosts we know you've got the interest of your website very much at heart.
 We get your passion for fast, reliable sites.
 We've been through this ourselves.
 And we have sites hosted with both these hosts...this is our real, genuine experience of working with these two companies.

 We have no bias towards either of these companies.

-We host this website on InMotion hosting but we also have other sites hosted on SiteGround.
-So we've just revisited this hosting review in to make sure all new details have been added and the article is kept fully updated.
+We host this website (CollectiveRay.com) on InMotion hosting but we also have several other sites hosted on SiteGround.
+We've just revisited this web hosting review in December 2023 to make sure all new details have been added and the article is kept fully updated.

-If you're short on time, you can check our summary here.
+If you're short on time, you can check our concise summary below.